If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 Cons of DuoS Emulator

-- It has not been updated since 2012.
-I have no idea of whether it is still under development or not.
+- It has not been updated since 2012, and I don’t know whether it is still under development.
 So, if you are running into trouble, you might have to seek help from various online forums.

-- No advanced features available like quick save or load.
+- No advanced features are available like quick save or load.

 - It does not support cheat codes.